sonbachmi/son-wordle/README.md

 ## AI Mode

 Beside user interactively guessing on their own, there is an AI mode which guesses automatically.
-The code uses list of valid 5-letter words from this public gist: https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93
+The code uses a list of valid 5-letter words from this public gist: https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93 This list is basic, without any heuristics like word frequency so the algorithm is not very smart for now.

+For this reason, the word size is limited to 5 like Wordle though the API does support setting this size.